arpithakori/Just_Bar/README.md

 ## Future Work
 Since there is no alternate api for setColorFilter in HMOS platform, custom attributes - app:selectedColor, app:unSelectedColor, app:selectedIconColor, app:unSelectedIconColor  is currently not supported.
-As a result, user needs to call the createColorMatrix function and pass a colorCode as an argument which will internally call setColorMatrix(createColorMatrix(selectedColor)) to change the color of the drawable.
+As a result, user needs to call the createColorMatrix function which is used to create a color matrix and pass a colorCode as an argument which will internally call setColorMatrix(createColorMatrix(selectedColor)) to change the color of the drawable.
 Once HMOS platform supports setColorFilter, then this custom attribute can be included.

 ## Licence
 ```